Boeing E-3 Sentry: Overview

 The E-3 Sentry's airframe is a modified Boeing 707-320B Advanced model.
 Modifications include a rotating radar dome (rotodome), uprated hydraulics from 241 to 345 bar (3500–5000 psi) to drive the rotodome, single-point ground refueling, air refueling, and a bail-out tunnel or chute.
 A second bail-out chute was deleted to cut mounting costs.

-UUSAF and NATO E-3s have an unrefueled range of more than 5000 nmi and an endurance of 8 hours.
+USAF and NATO E-3s have an unrefueled range of more than 5000 nmi and an endurance of 8 hours.
 The newer E-3 versions bought by France, Saudi Arabia, and the UK are equipped with newer CFM56-2 turbofan engines, and these can fly for about 11 hours or more than 9250 km.
 The Sentry's range and on-station time can be increased through air-to-air refueling and the crews can work in shifts by the use of an on-board crew rest and meals area.
-The aircraft are equipped with one toilet in the rear, and a urinal behind the cockpit.
-Saudi E-3s were delivered with an additional toilet in the rear.

 When deployed, the E-3 monitors an assigned area of the battlefield and provides information for commanders of air operations to gain and maintain control of the battle; while as an air defense asset, E-3s can detect, identify, and track airborne enemy forces far from the boundaries of the U.S. or NATO countries and can direct interceptor aircraft to these targets.
 In support of air-to-ground operations, the E-3 can provide direct information needed for interdiction, reconnaissance, airlift, and close-air support for friendly ground forces.